GigaZelensky/AntiSpoof/README.md

 # Legacy global punishment system (for backward compatibility)
 # These punishments will be used if a specific check has 'punish: true'
 # but doesn't have its own punishments defined
-# Available placeholders: %player%, %reason%, %brand%, %channel%
+# Available placeholders: %player%, %reason%, %brand%, %channel%, %mods%, %mods_count%
 punishments:
   - "kick %player% &cSuspicious client detected!"
   # - "ban %player% &cClient spoofing detected"